-Indicator Survey question Definition Additional definitions and notes Purpose of activity (document code = A02) or Description (description type = 2).
-33. Pre-project impact appraisal Is a pre-project impact appraisal published?
+Indicator Survey question Definition Additional definitions and notes 33.
+Pre-project impact appraisal ls a pre-project impact appraisal published?
 Pre-project impact appraisals explain the totality of positive and negative, primary and secondary effects expected to be produced by a development intervention.
 Environmental impact assessments as well as impact assessments that explain what objectives the project itself intends to provide are accepted.
 The IATI reference for this indicator is: Pre and post-project impact appraisal (document code = A01).
 IFIs and DFIs tend only to publish impact appraisals if regulations require them to, but given the link they have to the eventual impact and results of the activity, all organisations are scored on this indicator.
 For loans or private sector investment, risk assessments and the fiscal objectives detailed in the loan document are accepted.
 These need to be sufficiently detailed and include any criteria used to assess eligibility for receiving the loan.
 Humanitarian Implementation Plans (HIPs) and project plans are accepted for humanitarian agencies.
+If an official internal procedure has concluded that a preproject impact appraisal is not necessary for a particular project or programme, official documentation confirming this will be accepted in lieu of an appraisal document.
 34. Reviews and evaluations Are evaluation documents or reviews published for all completed activities in this recipient country?
-Evaluation documents consider what the activity achieved, whether the intended objectives were met, what the major factors influencing the achievement or non- achievement of the objectives were and an assessment of the impact, effect and value of the activity.
+Evaluation and review documents consider what the activity achieved, whether the intended objectives were met, what the major factors influencing the achievement or non-achievement of the objectives were and an assessment of the impact, effect and value of the activity.
 This information may be on a specific evaluation section of the organisation's website.
-If the activity under assessment is not completed but evaluation Not all organisations carry out formal evaluations for all of their activities.
+If the activity under assessment is not completed but interim evaluation or review Not all organisations carry out formal evaluations for all of their activities.
 Organisations can score on this indicator as long as they publish review documents that meet the definition of the indicator.

-Indicator Survey question Definition Additional definitions and notes or review documents are available for other completed activities, these will be accepted.
+Indicator Survey question Definition Additional definitions and notes documents are available, these will be accepted.
 The IATI reference for this indicator is: Review of project performance and evaluation (document code = A07).
 35. Results Are results, outcomes and outputs published for all completed activities in this recipient country?
 The results show whether activities achieved their intended outputs in accordance with the stated goals or plans.
 This information often refers to log frames and results chains and may be within a specific results or evaluation section of the organisation's website.
 The IATI references for this indicator are: Result and/or Results, outcomes and outputs (Document code = A08).
 Both current and completed activities are considered for this indicator.
-If the activity is ongoing then the expected results should be available.
+If the activity is ongoing then up to date results should be available.
 If the activity has ended then the actual results should be available within 12-months of ending.